-Zazen and silent meditation is sitting in awareness.
+Zazen is sitting in awareness.
 ‘Za’ means seated; ‘zen’ means inner contemplation, the representation of the Chinese word ch’an and of the Sanskrit dhyana.

 It involves an empty lucidity, beyond every conception, objectification of thought, or emotional attachments.